 - The Godparent(s) should be models of your faith, attend Mass, and receive the Sacraments of the Church.

-- Godparents do not need to be married to each other and they can be single
+- Godparents do not need to be a married couple. you can choose two single people.

 - If you have chosen Godparents who cannot travel to attend the actual Baptism Celebration, you may have a proxy stand in for him/her on your child’s special day.